leiqin1/pandaset_plus/README.md

   ]
 ]
 ## Devkit
 We provide baseline evaluation code on object detection in the devkit, please refer to tutorial.ipynb.

-Train and test splits for 2D and 3D lanes can be generated with devkit lane_train_test_split.ipynb
+Train and test splits for 2D and 3D lanes can be generated with devkit lane_train_test_split.ipynb.

-For projection and coordinate system transfrom, please refer to PandaSet devkit https://github.com/scaleapi/pandaset-devkit
+For projection and coordinate system transfrom, please refer to PandaSet devkit https://github.com/scaleapi/pandaset-devkit.